edygry/linkedin-auto-apply/readme.md

 # LinkedIn Auto Easy Apply Button

 Do other things while easy applying on LinkedIn.
+Adds button to top corner of jobs search and collection page.
+Will need to refresh on those pages to see the button for now.

 ## dev